aonai/long_term_EMG_myo/README.md

 ```
 Each npy result file includes accuracies, predictions, ground truths, and model outputs in order.

 ii.
-Generate accuracies for each gestures
+Generate accuracies for each gesture
 ```
 ground_truths = results[1]
 predictions = results[2]